Child Care

 Here’s What We Know

-- Nearly 40 percent of service members have children.
+- Thirty-four percent of active duty service members have children.

-- The largest cohort of military children (38%) are under age five.
+- The largest cohort of military children (41%) is five years old or younger.

-- Seventy percent of military-connected kids are under the age of 12.
+- More than 73% of children of active duty service members are under the age of 12.

 No Access Means Difficult Choices